lab-smile/MAGIC/src/toolbox/questionnaire/README.md

 ## extract_data.m
 ### Description:
 Extracts all the data from questionaires into a Cell called Data.
-The data is deshuffled according to the mappings created in "shuffle.m"
+The data is deshuffled according to the mappings created in "shuffle.m".
+The data is saved to two excel files: "GeneralResults.csv" and "DoctorResults.csv".

+### Instructions for reproducing
+#### Reproducing Evaluation
+##### Set the "all_image_path" to path to REU > data > questionnaire.
+##### Set "output_path" to chosen location.
+##### Nothing in the import patient data needs to be changed.

+#### Reproducing Shuffle
+##### Run Shuffle with input variable set to the output_path from evaluation.
+Set the output variable to chosen output location.

+#### Reproducing Extract Data
+##### Set results1 variable to the doctor's excel responses for trail 1.
+Set results2 to the doctor's excel responses for trail 2.
+Doctor's responses for trail 1 and trail 2 of evaluation 3 can be found in REU > Evaluation > Evaluation Archives > test3_20patients > evaluation_results.
+Of note, make sure to not copy over "Rajderkar evaluation_sheet.xlsx", copy "Rajderkar evaluation_sheet - Corrected.xlsx".